 - ¼ cup bourbon or whiskey

-- Start with the pie crust by combining in a medium-sized bowl flour and ¼ tsp salt.
+- Start with the pie crust by combining in a medium-sized bowl flour and ¼ teaspoon salt.

 - Using your fingers, mix in ½ cup butter by squeezing butter into flour mixture until it resembles coarse cornmeal.

 - Sprinkle 4 TBS cold water over the flour mixture in tablespoon increments and stirring continuously with a fork.

 - Form the dough into a ball and chill in the refrigerator for 1 hour.